AdaCore/RecordFlux/doc/user_guide/20-overview.rst

 The Visualizer can be used to create graphical representations of a formal RecordFlux specification.
 It is available on the command line through the `rflx graph` command.
-It creates images for all messages and protocol sessions found in the specifications passed on the command line and stores them in the output directory specified by the `-d` switch.
+It creates images for all messages and state machines found in the specifications passed on the command line and stores them in the output directory specified by the `-d` switch.
 By default, SVG images are created, but the `-f` switch may be used to select alternative formats like JPG, PNG or PDF.
-The `-i` switch may be used to filter out protocol session states which must not be included in the output, which can be helpful, for example, to eliminate error states which may complicate the non-error case unnecessarily.
+The `-i` switch may be used to filter out state machine states which must not be included in the output, which can be helpful, for example, to eliminate error states which may complicate the non-error case unnecessarily.

 .. code:: console